alekseitrubin/tanabbo-forestedge/README.md

 This notebook was developed as an independent extension of my work on TANABBO Version 1.27.1.
 Special thanks to the TANABBO team and community.

 ## Disclaimer
-The tool is provided "as is," with no warranties.
+The tool is provided "as is", with no warranties.
 Users are responsible for their application of the tool and interpretations of the results.